6 Ways Leaders Ruin Company Culture

 Withholding Information Leads to Avoidable Fears

-Amy Sanche, an executive career coach at Swim Against the Current, said nothing is worse for an organization than a leader who is not transparent about company plans and/or big changes that are coming.
+Amy Sanchez, an executive career coach at Swim Against the Current, said nothing is worse for an organization than a leader who is not transparent about company plans and/or big changes that are coming.

 “Once organizations learn about a coming change, unless they are frequently reassured,” she said, “the natural tendency is to jump to worse case scenario and fear for job security.
 This can lead to an unengaged or hostile work environment.”